 - The City of Missoula has three component units, the Missoula Parking Commission (MPC), the Missoula Redevelopment Agency (MRA) and the Business Improvement District (BID).
-The parking commission has an operating budget of \$1.3 million, which it usually spends each year.
-It maintains a reserve of \$4.4 million, part of which is required for coverage pertaining to an outstanding bond issue and the rest of which will be used sometime in the near future to construct additional parking in the downtown business district. - MRA spent in excess of \$5.0 million as the first downtown redevelopment district ended five years ago.
+The parking commission has an operating budget of \$1.6 million, which it usually spends each year.
+It maintains a reserve of \$1.8 million, part of which is required for coverage pertaining to an outstanding bond issue as a result of the construction of additional parking in the downtown business district. - The Missoula Redevelopment Agency (MRA) was created by the City Council to encourage new development and redevelopment pursuant to the adopted Urban Renewal Plans.
+Preserving existing public investment, enhancing the tax base, generating employment, and stimulating private investment are the means MRA uses to reclaim urban renewal areas.
+The MRA encourages infill development, provides for the adaptive reuse of the built environment, and reclaims blighted properties.
+MRA is empowered by State law and local ordinance to respond aggressively and with flexibility to redevelopment problems and opportunities.
+Through these activities, MRA also provides alternatives to urban sprawl outside existing municipal service boundaries.
+MRA spent in excess of \$5.0 million as the first downtown redevelopment district ended five years ago.
 The complete fund balance for that district was spent on construction projects assisting the economic development and infrastructure of the downtown business district.
-MRA was moving forward with substantially smaller budgets until the other two newer districts could be developed in a manner similar to the outstanding growth that occurred in the original district.
+MRA was moving forward with substantially smaller budgets until the other two newer districts developed in a manner similar to the outstanding growth that occurred in the original district.
 This has now happened.
 The first phase of redevelopment of the downtown mill site along the Clark Fork River was initiated with the issuance of \$3.6 million of tax increment bonds in Urban Renewal District II.
 This project moved into the second phase of development in FY 08.
 The groundwork was put in place to accomplish the move of Safeway from its present location to the old city maintenance shop site, freeing up the current location for the expansion of the campus of St. Patrick Hospital.
 This will be accomplished in the fall of 2008.
-Expenditures for fiscal year 2010 were related to redevelopment projects such as Silver Park, Equinox, Garden District Housing Project, Catlin/Wyoming Sidewalks, Brooks Street Commercial Corridor Sidewalks, URD III Residential Sidewalks, Tremper's Shopping Center, 1701 Brooks Street, 1720 Brooks Street and 2204 Dixon Avenue.
-MRA also paid out \$566,655 in interest and principal on bonds.
+Expenditures for fiscal year 2010 and 2011 were related to redevelopment projects such as Silver Park, Equinox, Garden District Housing Project, Catlin/Wyoming Sidewalks, Brooks Street Commercial Corridor Sidewalks, URD III Residential Sidewalks, Tremper's Shopping Center, 1701 Brooks Street, 1720 Brooks Street, 2204 Dixon Avenue, Kent Avenue crosswalks, Missoula Federal Credit Union streetscape at 3600 brooks, Stephens Shopping Center, participation in the construction of a new parking lot on Front Street east of the new First Interstate Bank building, and numerous commercial and residential sidewalks.